Green transport hierarchy: Adoption

 Chris Bradshaw directed the hierarchy at both individual lifestyle choices and public authorities who should officially direct their resources – funds, moral suasion, and formal sanctions – based on the factors.

 Bradshaw described the hierarchy to be logical, but the effect of applying it to seem radical.

-The model rejects the concept of the balanced transportation system, where users are assumed to be free to choose from amongst many different yet ‘equally valid’ modes.
-This is because choices incorporating factors that are ranked low (walking, cycling, public transport) are seen as generally having a high impact on other choices.
+Bradshaw introduced the concept of the green transportation hierarchy, which ranks mobility modes based on their sustainability.
+In this hierarchy, walking and cycling are prioritized as the most sustainable forms of transport, followed by public transit, while driving a private car is placed at the bottom.